A Generalized Choquard equation with weighted anisotropic Stein-Weiss potential on nonreflexive Orlicz-Sobolev Spaces: Ground state solutions for

 \subsection{Proof of Theorem \ref{Teo1} and \ref{Teo1.1}}

-Assuming the assumptions of Theorem \ref{Teo1}, the above argument guarantees the existence of a nonnegative solution for problem $(P)$, thus showing the first part of Theorem \ref{Teo1}.
-Now, to show to study the boundedness of nonnegative solutions of the problem $(P)$ we will make heavy use of hypotheses $(\phi_5)$ and $\lambda<2m$.
+Assuming the assumptions of Theorem \ref{Teo1}, the above argument guarantees the existence of a nonnegative ground state solution for problem $(P)$, thus showing the first part of Theorem \ref{Teo1}.
+Now, to show to study the boundedness of nonnegative solutions of the problem $(P)$ we will make heavy use of hypothese $2\alpha+\lambda<2\ell$.

 Now, we begin by presenting a technical result, which is an adaptation of a result that can be found in \cite{Ailton}. \begin{lemma} Let $u\in E$ be a nonnegative solution of $(P)$, $x_0 \in \mathbb{R}^N$ and $R_0>0$.
 Then { } where $0<t<s<R_0$, $k>1$, $ \mathcal{A}_{k,\rho}=\{x\in B_{\rho}(x_0): u(x)>k\}$ and $C>0$ is a constant that does not depend on $k$. \end{lemma}